h0lad/LoRaHarvesterBox/README.md

 ✅ Boosts 0.6V to 3.3V without energy storage attached

-✅ Lower and upper  VBAT_OK threshold: not testable at the moment.
+✅ Lower and upper  VBAT_OK threshold

-✅ Power switch (TI TPS22917DBV) - seems to work.
-But blocked to to point above.
+✅ Power switch (TI TPS22917DBV)

-Findings:
+**ST STM32WL55**

+✅ Connect to the SWD interface using a ST-Link

+**Findings**

- - The BQ25570 doesn't like my extremely noisy power supply as a storage emulation.
+1. The BQ25570 doesn't like my extremely noisy power supply as a storage emulation.
 It doesn't come up.

- - You have to be very careful as even the tolerance of 1% resistors (R_OV1 and R_OV2) might cause overcharging.
+2. You have to be very careful as even the tolerance of 1% resistors (R_OV1 and R_OV2) might cause overcharging.
 So stay away from the hard limits of your battery.

-**ST STM32WL55**

-✅ Connect to the SWD interface using a ST-Link

 ## License